Anthony Julius: Activities

 Julius is a commercial litigator.
 He is a specialist in the fields of defamation, international trade disputes, and media law.
 He has been a solicitor advocate since at least 2001, which allows him to act as a barrister in so far as he can now appear in the High Court and the Court of Appeal.

 He was selected by Diana, Princess of Wales, as her legal representative when she divorced Charles, Prince of Wales, in 1996.
 He was vice-president of the Diana, Princess of Wales Memorial Fund, until it closed in 2012.
 He was one of the charity's founding trustees and its first chairman until 1999.

 He represented Deborah Lipstadt, successfully defending her in Irving v Penguin Books and Lipstadt, with Richard Rampton QC, against a libel suit brought against her by the Holocaust denier David Irving.
 Lipstadt and her publishers were vindicated by the judge's ruling in April 2000.
 A feature film about the case, Denial, with Andrew Scott playing Julius, was released in 2016.

 Julius is legal advisor to the Foundation of Jewish Heritage.

 Julius is an advisory editor at the current affairs journal Fathom.
-He was a founding member of both Engage and the Euston Manifesto.
+He was a founding member of Engage and the Euston Manifesto.
 From 2011 to 2014 he was chairman of the board of The Jewish Chronicle.

 From 1996 to 1998 he was a part-time lecturer at the Law Faculty of University College London.
 In 2017 he rejoined University College London as the inaugural chair in Law and the Arts.
 He was previously chairman of the London Consortium and visiting professor at Birkbeck, University of London.

 He serves as trustee to English PEN, the founding centre of a worldwide writers' association.
 Julius is also chairman of the trustees of Phenomen Trust.

 Between 2007 and 2013, Julius played an active role in the campaign against the academic boycott of Israeli universities.
 In a Guardian article co-authored with historian Simon Schama, Julius wrote "This is not the first boycott call directed at Jews.
 On 1 April 1933, a week after he came to power, Hitler ordered a boycott of Jewish shops, banks, offices and department stores."

 Julius's other activities in this context included representing Ronnie Fraser in an action against the University and College Union (UCU).
 Fraser, who was a member of the union, complained that it had created an "intimidating", "hostile", "humiliating", and "offensive" environment for Jews.
 After a 20-day hearing the tribunal rejected his claim, harshly rebuking Julius for "misusing the legal process".
 Scorn is also invoked for Julius's decision to pursue certain points, with complaints variously dismissed as "palpably groundless", "obviously hopeless" and "devoid of any merit".
 The Committee for Accuracy in Middle East Reporting in America (CAMERA), criticized the rejection.